isabellapepke/SpotifyMatch/README.md

   2.Click on your name on the upper right corner of the screen

-  3. A screeen with your name and bunch of playlist will show up.
+  3.A screeen with your name and bunch of playlist will show up.
 Click on the circle with the three dots in them. (...)

   4.Click on "copy profile link"